loxia01/PSInternetConnectionSharing/README.md

 #### -PrivateConnectionName
 The name of the network connection that internet connection will be shared with.
 #### -PassThru
-If this parameter is specified `Set-Ics` returns an output with the set connections.
+If this parameter is specified `Set-Ics` returns an object representing the set connections.
 Optional.
 By default `Set-Ics` does not generate any output.
 #### -WhatIf
 Shows what would happen if the function runs.
 The function is not run.
 #### -Confirm